How E-Com compliance became a trending keyword in Norway

 How does the E-Com Act impact marketing campaigns?

-Marketers must ensure all tracking and analytics cookies have user consent before activation.
+Marketers must ensure all tracking and analytics cookies have valid user consent before activation.

 Can I personalize ads without user consent?